yoyoberenguer/MagicSpriteSheet/README.md

   loading the spritesheet)

 * It is also compulsory to know the image format (24-bit or 32-bit) and tick the correct option in the input settings.
-In our scenario, the it will be a 24-bit image format (without per-pixel transparency)
+In our scenario, it will be a 24-bit image format (without per-pixel transparency)

 ```